plusiv/fastapi-tortoise-api-base/README.md

     - fix-encoding-pragma - adds `# -*- coding: utf-8 -*-` to the top of python files.
     - name-tests-test - verifies that test files are named correctly.
     - trailing-whitespace - trims trailing whitespace.
-    - autoflake - removes unused imports and unused variables from Python code.
     - black - A Python code formatter.
-    - flake8 - A tool for Style Guide Enforcement.
+    - ruff - An extremely fast Python linter, written in Rust.
     - hadolint - A smarter Dockerfile linter that helps to build best practice Docker images.